ORCHESTRA BOARD OF DIRECTORS -- 2023-2024

 Events Services Administrator

 Karen is a lifelong Angeleno, born, raised, and educated in Los Angeles.
-She received a scholarship to UCLA where I graduated Magna Cum Laude and Phi Beta Kappa.
-After graduation, She earned a teaching credential, also from UCLA, and then taught for thirty-nine years in the Los Angeles Unified School District.
+She received a scholarship to UCLA where she graduated Magna Cum Laude and Phi Beta Kappa.
+After graduation, she earned a teaching credential, also from UCLA, and then taught for thirty-nine years in the Los Angeles Unified School District.
+Knowing the importance of the arts in education, she always stressed music, dance, and visual arts in her classroom.

 According to Jerry: "I have always been interested in classical music and admired the relationship and total dedication that James has with the musicians of our wonderful orchestra.”